Kondo overscreening in the presence of superconductivity: The Model

 \begin{widetext}

 \end{widetext} with open boundary conditions

 at both edges.
 The matrices $\tau^\alpha$ denote the three $O(3)$ generators explicitly written as

 $I_{ac}^{bd}=\delta_{a,b}\delta_{c,d}$ is the identity matrix, $\vec \sigma$ are the $SU(2)$ Pauli matrices acting on the spin space of the spin-$\frac12$ impurity localized at $x=0$, $\pm$ denotes the chirality and $r,s=1,2,3$ is the $O(3)$ color index.
-The coupling $g>0$ describes the bulk interactions of both the attractive spin and charge degrees of freedom between the fermions of opposite chirality, and the coupling $J>0$ describes the chirality-changing interaction between the bulk fermion and the localized impurity at the right edge of the chain.
+The coupling $g>0$ describes the bulk interactions of both the attractive spin and charge degrees of freedom between the fermions of opposite chirality and the coupling $J>0$ describes the chirality-changing interaction between the bulk fermion and the localized impurity at the right edge of the chain.

-When $J=0$, the model reduces to Bethe Ansatz solvable $O(3)$ invariant model considered in~\cite{andrei1984dynamical} where due to the dynamical symmetry breaking the model opens a mass gap and contains fractionalized kink excitations.
-Likewise, when $g=0$, the model reduces to Bethe Ansatz solvable case of the higher spin Kondo model studied in~\cite{tsvelick1985exact} where the spin-$\frac12$ impurity is overscreened by spin-$1$ bulk and the exhibits behavior similar to the two-channel Kondo physics \cite{andrei1984solution}.
-Here, we shall show that when both $J$ and $g$ are non-zero, the model still exhibits exact solution via Bethe Ansatz~\cite{bethe1931theory,sutherland2005introduction,baxter2016exactly,gaudin2014bethe,slavnov2022algebraic,vsamaj2013introduction, eckle2019models,franchini2011notes}.
-Note that due to isomorphism $\mathfrak{su}(2)\cong\mathfrak{so}(3)$, it is also possible to view the bulk Hamiltonian as $SU(2)$ spin-$1$ Gross-Neveu model (see Appendix \ref{su2level2}).
-Since the boundary interaction is with spin-$\frac{1}{2}$ spin, it is often useful to use $SU(2)$ representation to label the states in the theory.
+When the boundary coupling $J$ is zero, the bulk model reduces to a Bethe Ansatz-solvable $O(3)$ \cite{andrei1984dynamical} and was studied in depth using both large $N$ analysis and integrability techniques.
+It was shown that a dynamical symmetry breaking takes place, and the model opens a mass gap and contains fractionalized kink excitations.
+On the other hand, when $g=0$, the model reduces to the Bethe Ansatz solvable case of the higher spin Kondo model studied in~\cite{tsvelick1985exact} where the spin-$\frac12$ impurity is overscreened by spin-$1$ bulk and exhibits behavior similar to the two-channel Kondo found in \cite{andrei1984solution}.